percona/pmm-doc/docs/platform/dbaas.md

 # DBaaS Dashboard

+!!! caution
+    DBaaS functionality is Alpha.
+The information on this page is subject to change and may be inaccurate.

 This dashboard is where you add and remove Kubernetes and database clusters.

 To access it, select *PMM > PMM DBaaS*, or click the database icon (*DBaas*) in the left vertical menu bar.